 - a.
-Guide the form and character of development in order to: - i. reflect and celebrate what is unique and special about Squamish (environment, materials, views, culture and heritage); - ii. foster a distinctive, creative character and architectural excellence; - iii. realize an accessible and healthy built environment for all; - iv. improve energy and water conservation in new development; - v. enhance connectivity at the site, block and street levels; - vi. create a high-quality people-oriented public realm and comfortable public spaces with adequate light and air penetration; and - vii. support safe, functional, livable neighbourhoods (open and play spaces, waste management facilities, etc.).
+Guide the form and character of development in order to: - reflect and celebrate what is unique and special about Squamish (environment, materials, views, culture and heritage); - ii. foster a distinctive, creative character and architectural excellence; - iii. realize a built environment that is accessible and promotes and supports better health outcomes for citizensrealize an accessible and healthy built environment for all; - iv. improve energy and water conservation in new development; - v. enhance connectivity at the site, block and street levels; - vi. create a high-quality people-oriented public realm and comfortable public spaces with adequate light and air penetration; and - vii. support safe, functional, livable neighbourhoods (open and play spaces, waste management facilities, etc.).